 There are different ways for you to receive the vaccine, including from your own health care provider.
-Details can be found at the Program website: https://yc.yccd.edu/vettech/.
+Details can be found at the Program website: https://yc.yccd.edu/vettech.

-- Apply principles of biomedical sciences to help in disease prevention, treatment, and control in both veterinary and human medicine. - Demonstrate entry-level mastery of the hands-on and professional skills relevant to the various probles encountered in veterinary medicine, - Research, explain, and formulate preliminary solutions to real-world problems in the form of case studies, a toxicology research paper, and a Capstone project.
+- Apply principles of biomedical sciences to help in disease prevention, treatment, and control in both veterinary and human medicine, - Demonstrate entry-level mastery of the hands-on and professional skills relevant to the various problems encountered in veterinary medicine. - Research, explain, and formulate preliminary solutions to real-world problems in the form of case studies, a toxicology research paper, and a Capstone project.

 NOTE: To progress through the Associate Degree in Veterinary Technology, all courses must be passed with a grade of "C" or better.
-The Health/Physical Education and Multi-Cultural graduation requirements are satisfied by completion of the Veterinary Technology Program.